On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Bootstrap / Ware-pinch off-set for a closed field line

 It can be seen that approximation~\eq{last_pair_ofsreg_sols} is good in its validity domain and is violated for small mis-match parameter values $x_{\pm o} \le A_o^{-1}$.
 The finite off-set value for aligned maxima, $x_{\pm o}=0$, is the result of $A_o \ne 1$.
 Note that left Fig.~\ref{fig:offset_prop_realasp} corresponds to collisionality dependence of the off-sets in case of fixed magnetic field geometry.
 This dependence for the first local ripple is shown for the dimensional distribution function~\eq{define_x} in Fig.~\ref{fig:offset_fits_realdim} where it is compared to the NEO-2 result.

 Since $g_\text{bou}$ is given there by propagator method in the leading order only, we added error bars to the result of Eq.~\eq{set_for_alphas} showing the order of magnitude estimate of the omitted correction term $\Delta g_\text{bou}$ driven by the source $\Delta s$ in Eq.~\eq{eq_g_bou}.
-Roughly estimating $\Delta g_\text{bou} \sim g_0^t$ at the trapped passing boundary (function $\Delta g_\text{bou}$ must balance $g_0^t$ for restoring the periodicity in the passing region), we estimate it further in the trapped particle domain as $\Delta g_\text{bou} \sim g_0^t \alpha^+(x)$ where $\alpha^+(x)$ is solution for equivalent ripples (Eq.~\eq{WH_tok}) and $x$ is defined in Eq.~\eq{define_x}.
+According to Eq.~\eq{sources_bou}, this correction term is driven by the sources in the passing particle region and is of the order of $g_0^t$ at the trapped passing boundary (and in the whole boundary layer) because $\Delta g_\text{bou}$ must restore periodicity in the passing region.
+Since there are no sources in the trapped particle region, $\Delta g_\text{bou}$ decays exponentially outside the boundary layer, as follows from Eq.~\eq{gmdecay} and from the solution $\alpha^+(x)$ for equivalent ripples, Eq.~\eq{WH_tok}, where $x$ is defined in Eq.~\eq{define_x}.
+Therefore, we extend the estimate of the correction term to the whole trapped particle region by using $\Delta g_\text{bou} \sim g_0^t \alpha^+ (x)$.
+This simple estimation gives an error bar $g_0^t \alpha^+ (x_{\pm o})$ that decreases when $x_{\pm o} \propto \nu_\ast^{-1/2}$ increases.